-I stayed at the Omni Amelia Island Plantation Resort, which has its own 3.5 mile private beach located on property.
-The other resorts also have their own beach access.
+During my visit to Amelia Island, I stayed at the Omni Amelia Island Plantation Resort, which has its own 3.5-mile private beach located on the property.
+The other resorts on Amelia Island also have their own beach access.

-If you are just visiting Amelia Island for the day, there are public beaches that are open to the public.
-Since Amelia Island is so north in the state, the weather isn’t always at warm as it is in more southern parts of the state, so be aware of that when planning your trip.
+If you are just visiting Amelia Island for the day, there are public beaches that are open to the public not staying at a resort.
+Since Amelia Island is so north in the state, the weather isn’t always at warm as it is in more southern parts of Florida, so be aware of that when planning your trip.

 See hotels on Amelia Island here.